 (1) American Registry for Diagnostic Medical Sonographers (ARDMS)

 (c) Registered Vascular Technologist — RVT

-(d) The following specializations under the main three categories above will also be listed as provided by the ARDMS, subject to change:
+(d) The following specializations under the main categories above will also be listed as provided by the ARDMS, subject to change:

 (A) AB — Abdomen.